 - Has exited permanent housing within the previous 90 days in order to seek housing that better fits with needs.

-Click here for the PDF version of the SSVF flyer.
+Click here for the PDF of the SSVF flyer.